 I added a 'beta bar' explaining to users that this is a prototype with a link to details as well as the official DMV website.
 It's ubiquitous without causing too much aesthetic distraction.

-A new tertiary page mock-up includes an accordion approach to content, allowing for a larger amount of content to be included on a page without causing it to be overwhelming or having more additional pages
+A new tertiary page mock-up includes an accordion approach to content, allowing for a larger amount of content to be included on a page without causing it to be overwhelming or having more additional pages than neccessary.

 I created an issue to consolidate REAL ID content from the official DMV website onto this page at a future date.
 This will serve as an example of how content on the current site can be better consolidated and presented, as there are several documents and pages that could easily merge into just one.